PropHero-Tech/sequin/README.md

 # Sequin

+> **⚠️ SECURITY NOTICE - PropHero Fork**
+>
+> This is a PropHero fork of the open source Sequin repository for self-hosting purposes.
+> **This repository is PUBLIC** - exercise extreme caution when committing changes:
+> - Never commit secrets, API keys, or sensitive configuration
+> - Review all commits for proprietary information before pushing
+> - Use environment variables and external secret management
+> - Consider all code and comments as publicly visible

 Sequin is the [fastest](#performance) change data capture (CDC) platform for Postgres.
 Sequin makes it easy to stream Postgres to streaming platforms, queues, search indexes, and more (e.g. Kafka, GCP Pub/Sub, another Postgres, etc.).
 You can backfill existing rows and stream new changes in real-time.

 Sequin is a standalone Docker container that you can deploy next to your Postgres database.
 Alternatively, you can use [our hosted offering](https://console.sequinstream.com) or we'll [manage Sequin](https://sequinstream.com/docs/sequin-managed/overview) for you in your cloud.